VLSMB/8086-Assembler-Calculator/README.md

 # Have Not Finished
 This project is my pre-plan to practice 8086 assembler.Now I have only finished its main structure.Maybe I'll finish the project completely one day...

+# Updata On April 30th
+Achieve the function of getting the input number.
+When a number button was pressed, use "int 10h" to show the number and save in the memory.